-This Pulled Pork Recipe made Southern Style is pretty much heaven on a bun as far as I’m concerned and it seems every region has their own way of doing it.
-Where I am from, the barbecue is smoked and juicy, served as pictured here or with a little bit of clear mild vinegar sauce poured over it, perhaps some of our white bbq sauce.
-In my husband’s home its served slathered in a thick layer of sweet red barbecue sauce, like the bottled sauce you buy in the stores.
+This crock pot pulled pork recipe made Southern-style is pretty much heaven on a bun as far as I’m concerned and it seems every region has its own way of doing it.
+Where I am from, the bbq pulled pork is smoked and juicy and we serve it as above.
+I also wouldn’t turn it down if a little bit of clear mild vinegar sauce was added or perhaps some of our sensational Alabama white barbecue sauce.
+In my husband’s home, they serve it slathered in a thick layer of sweet red barbecue sauce, like the bottled sauce you buy in the stores.

-Last year I showed you how to make the barbecue sauce pulled pork in your slow cooker so if that is the kind you prefer, click here to visit that post (and you can make it with pork or beef).
-Today I’m going to show you how to make the juicy kind like we get in bbq places around my home, but instead of smoking it (because I can think of a few things I’d rather do than stand over a fire in this heat) we’re gonna cook it overnight in our slow cooker.
+Last year I showed you how to make a different , so if that is the kind you prefer, click here to visit that post (and you can make it with pork or beef).
+Today I’m going to show you how to make the juicy kind we get in barbecue places around my home, but instead of smoking it (because I can think of a few things I’d rather do than stand over a fire in this heat) we’re gonna cook it overnight in our slow cooker.

 Don’t worry, this barbecue is not spicy, but you can make it spicy if you like.

-Place your pork roast in the slow cooker.
+Place pork roast in the slow cooker.
 Season with salt and pepper.

-Pour in your cider vinegar over it and put lid on.
-Cook on low for twelve hours.
+Pour in your cider vinegar and put the lid on the crockpot.
+Cook on low for 12 hours.

-Now I know some of y’all are wondering if this bbq is going to have a vinegar taste to it and it really doesn’t.
+Now I know some of y’all are wondering if this crock pot pulled pork recipe is going to have a vinegar taste to it and it really doesn’t.
 The vinegar helps to bring out the natural flavors of the meat beautifully though.
-Also, you’re not going to wake up to a vinegar smelling house.
+Also, you’re not going to wake up to a vinegar-smelling house.
 I only say this because I remember the first time I made it I was worried about that!

-This is how it will look when it is done.
+This is how it will look after 12 hours.

-Take it out of the juices after twelve hours and shred with a fork or go to this shredding meat tutorial here.
+Take it out of the juices after 12 hours and shred pork with a fork or go to this shredding meat tutorial here.
 You’re going to be surprised at how it just falls apart.

 Reserve two cups of the juices from the slow cooker and discard the rest.

-To those two cups of liquid add hot sauce,
+To those two cups of liquid, add the hot sauce…

 Return shredded pork to the slow cooker.